AustinOsti/myProfile/README.md

 npm install gh-pages
 3. If not set up, install the following line in your package.json file, just above the "scripts" line:
 "homepage": "https://<your github username>.github.io/<name of the repository> (e.g. https://AustinOsti.github.io/selfprojects_myprofile)
-4. Set up the deploy code under within the "scripts" command, as follows:
+4. Set up the deploy code under within the "scripts" section, as follows:
 "deploy": "gh-pages -d dist"
-5. Within the code folder, run the commad below to publish the website: npm run deploy
+5. Within the code folder, run the command below to publish the website: npm run deploy
+6. On your browser, navigate to the 'homepage' (e.g. https://AustinOsti.github.io/selfprojects_myprofile) to access your website.

 # To Launch Website via Netlify:
 1. Update the latest changes to your code to your github repository.